Differences between a Manager and a Leader

 To identify a leader versus manager, one must first identify the actions, decisions, and role of the person in their position.
 Discriminating questions to be asked include, “Is the person task or goal oriented?”, “What kind of relationship does the person have with coworkers?”, and “Does the person focus on short or long term objectives?”
 If the person is task oriented, presumed to have limited coworker relationships, and focuses on one objective at a time to get to the end goal, they are likely a manager.
 If the person is goal oriented, has a notable amount of coworker relationships, and thinks long term, they are likely to be a leader.

 A leader envisions how every step contributes to the long-term success of a company without the need to know the individual steps to get there.
-The leader associates with and understands coworkers to know how to most effectively contribute to the company’s long term vision.
-As you look around organizations of today, you will find that the world is realising the powerful impacts of leadership and the need for managers are coming to an end.
+The leader associated with and understands co-workers to know how to most effectively contribute to the company’s long term vision.
+As you look around organizations of today, you will find that the world is realizing the powerful impacts of leadership and the need for managers are coming to an end.

 The strength of the employee-leader and employee-manager relationships throughout a company dictates its success by positive correlation, and frequently begins at the bottom while climbing to the top.
 For this reason, it becomes more appropriate to begin with the relationship effect of the leader.

 It has previously been noted that a leader must have respect from their followers, but respect is not limited to this capacity.
 Specifically, followers must have a sense of mutual respect from their leaders.
 This respect must be true and consistent.